docker/docs/get-started/part3.md

 ## Understanding services

 In a distributed application, different pieces of the app are called "services."
-For example, if you imagine a video sharing site, there will probably be a service for storing application data in a database, a service for video transcoding in the background after a user uploads something, a service for the front-end, and so on.
+For example, if you imagine a video sharing site, it probably includes a service for storing application data in a database, a service for video transcoding in the background after a user uploads something, a service for the front-end, and so on.

-A service really just means, "containers in production."
-A service only runs one image, but it codifies the way that image runs -- what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.
+Services are really just "containers in production."
+A service only runs one image, but it codifies the way that image runs&8212;what ports it should use, how many replicas of the container should run so the service has the capacity it needs, and so on.
 Scaling a service changes the number of container instances running that piece of software, assigning more computing resources to the service in the process.